mikedhanson/graycord/README.md

 ## Graylog + Discord = GrayCord

 #
-Graycord does a good job as a standalone syslog server but I found a shortcoming where it wasnt able to send alerts to discord.
+Graylog does a good job as a standalone syslog server but I found a shortcoming where it wasn’t able to send alerts to discord.
+So, I took on the challenge to dive into python3 and learn all about docker.

 ## Installation